BWC’s Opioid Workplace Safety Pilot Program has begun in Montgomery County

 On October 15, 2018, state officials and local business leaders met in Dayton, Ohio, to celebrate the launch of the Bureau of Workers’ Compensation’s Opioid Workplace Safety Pilot Program, which aims to mitigate the opioid crisis in some of the hardest-hit counties in Ohio.

 Last month, the BWC announced that the program will provide up to $5 million to employers in Montgomery, Ross and Scioto County to help employers hire, maintain and retain individuals in recovery.
-As mentioned in an earlier publication, the goal is to help employers fill positions while supporting recovering individuals’ efforts to find work.
+The goal is to help employers fill positions while supporting recovering individuals’ efforts to find work.
 Specifically, the program provides:

 ·Reimbursement for pre-employment, random and reasonable suspicion drug testing.